vseryakov/backendjs/README.md

                 bkjs master -jobs-workers 1 -jobs-cron

     * etc/crontab.local - additional local crontab that is read after the main one, for local or dev environment

+    * `run-mode` and `db-pool` config parameters can be configured in DNS as TXT records, the backend on startup will try to resolve such records and use the value if not empty.
+      All params that  marked with DNS TXT can be configured in the DNS server for the domain where the backend is running, the config parameter name is concatenated with the domain and queried for the TXT record, for example: `run-mode` parameter will be queried for run-mode.domain.name for TXT record type.

 * `modules` - loadable modules with specific functionality
 * `images` - all images to be served by the API server, every subfolder represent naming space with lots of subfolders for images